zuozhenggh/learning-library/create-labs/labs/4-labs-use-atom-editor-develop-content/4-labs-use-atom-editor-develop-content.md

 ### Objectives

-In this lab, you will learn about the tools that are available to develop and host your content.
-If you are using different tools that works for you, then there is no need to replace those tools.
-For example, if you are already developing your Markdown content using MS Visual Studio Code, then there is no need to switch to Atom.
+* Learn about the tools that are available to develop and host your content.
+* Learn how to merge content.
+* Create workshop and lab content.
+* Preview the content in a browser.

 ### What Do You Need?
 * An IDE, such as Atom.
 * A local web server such as **atom-live-server**, a plugin for `Atom.io`.

-**Note:** Oracle recommends the UA Developers to use Atom.
-Visual Studio Code is a Microsoft "open source" product.
-The license agreement is not a standard MIT or General Public License (GPL) agreement and therefore not approved for use at Oracle.
+**Note:** If you are using different tools that works for you, then there is no need to replace those tools.
+For example, if you are already developing your Markdown content using MS Visual Studio Code, then there is no need to switch to Atom.
+Oracle recommends the UA Developers to use Atom.

 ## **STEP 1:** Install Atom